StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/analyzers-responders.md

 ### Additional packages

-Some system packages are required to run Analyzers&Responders programs successfully:
+Some system packages are required to run Analyzers & Responders programs successfully:

 !!!
 Example ""